eaudeweb/drupal-update-action/README.md

 - `drush` - (Default: `./vendor/bin/drush`) - Name of Drush executable to use for deployments instead of default one from vendor
 - `enable_extra_modules` - (Default: empty) - After the deployment is done, some extra modules can be enabled (i.e. `field_ui views_ui devel devel_generate` etc.)
 - `enable_maintenance_mode` - (Default: "true") - Enables the maintenance mode.
+- `statuscake_api_key` - (Default: empty) – API key used to authenticate with the StatusCake API
+- `statuscake_test_id` -  (Default: empty) – Comma-separated list of StatusCake test IDs to disable/enable monitoring

 Here's an example how to configure a remote SSH server `myserver` given in the example below: